kolengri/worker-batcher/README.md

 # Worker Batcher

 A powerful utility for parallel array processing with controlled concurrency and batch size.
+Perfect for scenarios like:

+- Making parallel API requests without overloading the server by controlling batch size and concurrency
+- Processing large datasets in chunks while maintaining optimal performance
+- Fetching data for multiple users/items simultaneously with rate limiting
+- Uploading multiple files in parallel with progress tracking

+For example, when fetching data for 1000 users, instead of making 1000 simultaneous API calls that could overwhelm the server, you can process them in batches of 10 with max 3 concurrent batches.

 [![NPM](https://img.shields.io/npm/v/worker-batcher.svg)](https://www.npmjs.com/package/worker-batcher)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)